VTEX Design System

 Some of our references of mature enterprise Design Systems.

 The last part we developed were the Design Tokens.
-These are like variables in code, but for visual elements.
-It was a little later in the game we found out we would need a set of basic components to be reused in the new Store Components system and Tachyons didn’t support natively themes, so tokenizing our Styleguide was the way to go.
+It was a little later in the game we found out we would need a set of basic components to be reused in the new Store Components system and Tachyons didn’t support natively themes, so tokenizing our Design System was the way to go.

 It was very important from the very beginning to structure frequent meetings to discuss ideas and work on issues.
 These rituals provided a steady heartbeat to keep the project alive.